barotto/libRocketDoc/pages/rcss/colours_backgrounds.md

 ### Background colour

 In RCSS, an element's background can be set as a flat colour but not an image.
-This functionality (and much more!) instead lies with decorators.
+This functionality (and much more!) instead lies with [decorators](decorators.html).

-*background-color*
+`background-color`{:.prop}

 Value: | \<colour\>
 Initial: | transparent